-Using the R35 detection criterion, all of the retrieved vortices for the two earliest retrieval periods (110 s - 170 s and 140 s - 200 s) were rejected.
-Visual inspection of the 25 m ARPS wind vector plots (not shown) during these early time periods shows that the ARPS tornado would be irresolvable on our observation grid (R < 75 m).
-Fortunately, the tornado was correctly detected in each of the remaining twelve retrieval periods.
-In the majority of these cases, the tornado was detected in several of the nine retrievals, indicating the technique was not unduly sensitive to error in the first guess vortex center (Table 4).
-Moreover, no spurious vortices (such as the one depicted in Fig. 7) passed the detection criterion during these times.
-For these twelve retrieval periods, the retrieved tornado path closely matches the ARPS pressure-estimated path (Fig. 9).
-The average (over the twelve retrieval periods) displacement between the two paths is only ~120 m, an encouraging result given the observational resolution in these experiments.
+of the remaining 12 retrieval periods.
+In the majority of these cases, the tornado was detected in several of the nine retrievals, indicating the technique was not unduly sensitive to error in the first-guess vortex center (Table 2).
+Moreover, no spurious vortices (such as the one depicted in Fig. 10) passed the detection criterion during these times.
+For these 12 retrieval periods, the retrieved tornado path closely matches the ARPS pressure-estimated path (Fig. 12).
+The average (over the 12 retrieval periods) displacement between the two paths is only \sim 120 m, an encouraging result given the observational resolution in these experiments.